xu-hong/compsci516/Key-value.md

 * Flexible key/value type, entries sorted by key;
 * Priority on random write performance;
 * Dependency free;
-* Snapshot, which provides a **Reference** to the state of the database at a point in time.
+* Snapshot, which provides a reference to the state of the database at a point in time.

 **Weakness**
 * A database library without client-server support builtin;